DoLLIuk/DoLLIuk/README.md

 Hi, I’m @DoLLIuk im currently working on game project on Unity.
 Im looking to collaborate with someone advanced in unity and/or c#.
-I will be happy if you give me advice on the code
+I will be happy if you give me advice on any part of my code.